fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseRestorePoints.md

 EarliestRestoreDate      : 8/12/2015 12:00:00 AM
 ```

-This command returns all available restore points for the ssSDS named Database01.
+This command returns all available restore points for the Azure SQL Database named Database01.

 ## PARAMETERS

 ### -ServerName
-Specifies the name of the AzuressNoVersion that hosts the database.
+Specifies the name of the AzureSQL Server that hosts the database.

 ```yaml
 Type: String